Alan4247748/df/content/articles/my-first-article/index.md

 ## Plastic Free

-The filter is broken down into three components cermaic caps, activated carbon, and paper.
+The filter is broken down into three components ceramic caps, activated carbon, and paper.
 The activated carbon is made from the shell of a coconut 🥥.
-Since, they are plastic free They can be disposed of in an eco-friendly manner.
+Since, they are plastic free its easy to dispose of them in an eco-friendly manner.
 Additionally, the improved smoking experience they offer might lead to smokers consuming less overall, further contributing to a reduced environmental impact.

 In conclusion, activated carbon filters offer a game-changing solution for individuals who seek a more enjoyable and healthier smoking experience.
 By effectively adsorbing impurities, reducing harmful toxins, and providing a smoother and milder smoke, these filters have transformed the way smoking enthusiasts approach their favorite pastime.
 Whether you're a casual smoker or daily, activated carbon filters is worth trying.
 Once you do you won't roll a paper crutch again.